nalej/docs/organization/organization-1.md

 Here, the information we can see depends on the role we have been assigned, and so, if the person logging in is categorized as Owner of the organization, the info shown is this:

-> TODO: How can I say this without naming the specific role ("Owner")?
-Which permissions does the user have to have to see the Owner interface?

 - **Organization info card**.
 Here you can see the most relevant information related to the company: name, type of subscription, and number of members.

 - **Subscription**.
 The subscription plan the company is currently on.

-- > Question: here, if we have a subscription fee, does the due date for the payments appear?
-Maybe it has reminders if you missed a payment?

 - **Member list**.
 Here you can find all the members in your organization, with their name, role and email, and several actions you can do: